Self-guided Sightseeing Tour #5 in Lyon, France

 Chapelle de l'Hôtel-Dieu Chabe01 / CC BY-SA 4.0

-The Notre-Dame-de-Pitié Chapel, more commonly known as the Hôtel-Dieu Chapel, is a religious building located in the Bellecour district, in the 2nd arrondissement of Lyon which belongs to the Hospices civils de Lyon.
-It is sometimes called the church of the Hôtel-Dieu because of its attachment to the Basilica of Saint Bonaventure and previously to the parish of Saint-Nizier.
+The Notre-Dame-de-Pitié Chapel, more commonly known as the Hôtel-Dieu Chapel, is a religious building located in the Bellecour district, in the 2nd arrondissement of Lyon, which belongs to the Hospices civils de Lyon.
+It is sometimes called the church of the Hôtel-Dieu because it is attached to the Basilica of Saint Bonaventure and previously to the parish of Saint-Nizier.

 Wikipedia: Chapelle de l'Hôtel-Dieu (Lyon) (FR)